Maxime-Damas/Maxime-Damas/README.md

 ### 👋 Hello World!
 I'm Maxime Damas

 Welcome to my GitHub profile!
-I’m an IT student (BTS SIO) passionate about development, mainly software development.
+I’m an IT student (BTS SIO) passionate about development, mainly software development AND cybersec.

 ## ❓ About Me